 Conclusions

-The science is pretty strong towards the positive effects of music on stress, relaxation and dealing with pain.
-Itās less clear cut when it comes to performance and learning, but there are many studies drawing connections between listening to music and high performance.
-Equally, there are some that show no improvement at all in performance when listening to music.
+It’s less clear cut when it comes to performance and learning, but there are some studies drawing connections between listening to music and better performance.

 It was quite frustrating researching this article.
 For every paper I found supporting the use of music for performance and learning, I found one that had no conclusive evidence.